Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 The premise of domain-driven design is that the structure and language of software code (and other artifacts) should match the structure and language of the business domain.
 CQRS is a pattern that separates reads from writes.

-Clean architecture is a variation of microservices that takes advantage of domain-driven design principles to provide a clear separation of concerns between services.
+Onion architecture is a variation of microservices implementation that takes advantage of domain-driven design principles to provide a clear separation of concerns between services.

 This separation enables each service to be independently developed, deployed, and scaled without affecting other services in the system.